This Standard cancels and replaces ECSS-Q-ST-30C (6 March 2009).

-The ECSS dependability policy for space projects is applied by implementing a dependability assurance programme, which comprises:
+The ECSS dependability policy for space projects is applied by implementing a dependability assurance program, which comprises:

 - identification of all technical risks with respect to functional needs which can lead to non-compliance with dependability requirements,